GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 that the employee may have assumed was confidential and not visible to anyone.
-Since this example is somewhat contrived and its exploitation requires very specific preconditions to be met, on the Chrome team we have decided to implement scroll on navigation, which is one of the preconditions.
+Since this example is somewhat contrived and its exploitation requires very specific preconditions to be met, the Chrome team decided to implement scroll on navigation, which is one of the preconditions.
 Other user agents may decide to show a manual scroll UI element instead.
 For sites that still wish to opt-out, we have proposed a